 Your name:

 Student name:

 Your relationship to the Student:

 Address:

 Postcode:

 Daytime telephone: Evening telephone:

+Date of incident (Complaints will only be considered if lodged within 3 months of the incident):

 Please give details of your complaint.

 Please describe what action, if any, have you already taken to try and resolve your complaint; who did you speak to and what was the response?

 Please explain what actions do you feel might resolve the problem at this stage?

-Are you attaching any nanonwork?
-If so, please give details

 Are you attaching any paperwork?
 If so, please give details.

+Are you attaching any paper work.
+If 30, piease give actains.

 Signature:

+Signature.

 Date:

-Thuis a sea culti
+Date.

+Thrive use only

-Thrive use only Date acknowledgement sent:
+Thrive use only

+Date acknowledgement sent:

 By whom:

 Complaint referred to:

 Date: